olcaysah/Motor-Carrier-Management-Information-System/README.md

 ```

 ## Symbolic Link
-As you can see from the above RShiny Application folder located in the secure location.
+As you can see from the above root folder location, created RShiny Application located in a secure location.
 Therefore this location must be linked using Linux "Symbolic Link" command.
 See the example below:
 ```
 ln -s /opt/shiny-server/samples/mcmis/ /srv/shiny-server/
 ```

-Now the application can be seen under my porfolio's subdomain as: http://mcmis.olcaysahin.com
+Now the application can be seen under my porfolio's subdomain as: [http://mcmis.olcaysahin.com](http://mcmis.olcaysahin.com){:target="_blank"}